 How much are Viazul Bus Tickets?

 Viazul publishes the ticket prices on their website.
-A shared taxi (collectivo) will cost round about the same amount as a Viazul bus, budget another 25%.
+A shared taxi (collectivo) will cost round about the same amount as a Viazul bus, but budget another 25%.
 Shared taxi costs are usually per person, unless you negotiate for the whole car.

 Viazul Bus Tickets Prices – January 2019: